geekodour/gitpushblog/README.md

 online or push theme changes to the repository.
 Otherwise, to interact with the blog you'll only need to run **5 to 7**.

-1. You clone/fork this repository and set the git correct remotes
+1. You clone/fork this repository and set the correct git remotes to your blog repository
 2. Then configure `_config.yml` according to your needs
-3. Add,remove or change theme according to your needs
+3. Modify themes
-4. `git push` the whole repository if you want to.
+4. Create offline draft **posts using cli** or using github **issues on the browser**
-5. Create offline draft **posts using cli** or using github **issues on the browser**
+5. use `npm run dev` to do theme development and see live changes while editing offline drafts.
-6. use `npm run dev` to do theme development or see live changes while editing offline drafts.
+6. `git push` the whole repository if you want to.
-7. run `npm run push` to publish your blog, you don't need to `git add` it will do that and figure out the repository to push to in its own based on the configurations in `_config.yml`
+7. run `npm run push` to publish your blog, you don't need to *git add/commit* gitpushblog will do that and figure out the repository to push to based on the configurations in `_config.yml`

 Please see [installation](#installation) and [usage](#usage) for more details.

-Note: `dev/` is gitignored.
+**Note: `dev/` is gitignored.**

 Paraphrasing a [HN comment](https://news.ycombinator.com/item?id=14170041) related to the use of github issues for blogposts